IBM/cp4waiops-samples/aiops-cognos-analytics/guide/Dashboarding-Guide.md

 3) Validate Db2 is running.
 4) Validate the mapping, and schema.
 Errors are typically caused by mismatches in the policy mapping and the Db2 schema.
 For example, you may be trying to insert a value into a column that is not defined in the schema, or may be using the wrong data type for a column.
 Refer back to the [customisation guidance](#customising-the-schema-and-mapping).

+- **MSR-SMT-2190 error in Cognos when loading metadata**
+ - **Solution:**
+When loading the metadata, you need to specify that sample data is not loaded.
+To do this
+1) Navigate and click on your data server: **Menu → Manage → Data server connections → Your data server**
+2) In Data server connections, find your connection and click the 3 dot menu, then **Assets**.
+3) Find your asset/schema (DB2INST1 by default) and click the 3 dot menu, then **Load options**.
+4) Deslect **Retrieve sample data** and then click load.